isomerpages/jointpoly-ace/_programmes-and-events/TLMP.md

 **How is the programme conducted?**

-TLMP is conducted face-to-face with provisions for hybrid mode of learning.
+TLMP is conducted mainly face-to-face with provision made for hybrid mode of learning.

 **When is the programme conducted?**